JettHu/ComfyUI_TGate/README.md

 > Some monkey patch is used for current implementation.
 If any error occurs, make sure you have the latest version.

-If my work helps you, you can give my project a small start.
+If my work helps you, consider giving it a star.

 Some of my other projects that may help you.
 - [ComfyUI-TCD](https://github.com/JettHu/ComfyUI-TCD)